massivebird/tutoring-english/main.md

       + "I think I accidentally deleted all of my notes for school.
 I'm so __pissed__."
       + "I logged onto his computer and deleted all of his school notes.
 That definitely __pissed him off__."

+#### to miss out
+   + Translates to: _to be unable to experience something good_
+   + Example sentences:
+      + "All of my friends are going to the movies tonight, but I'm too busy with homework.
+I'm really __missing out__."
+      + "Kevin decided to quit his job today.
+It's a shame since they paid him so much.
+He's __missing out__ on a lot of money."
+      + "Brenda said she's too busy to come to the party tomorrow.
+She doesn't know what she's __missing out__ on."

 ## Comfortable

 Casual language.
 Widely understood.
 Less appropriate for formal conversations.